Ekram (film): Plot

 The film is about a young college student who is picked up by a police team during a tense situation following a terrorist attack in the capital Delhi.
 The film revolves around the life of this young man named Ekram Siddiqui, when he is convicted for a terrorist attack and kept in jail for ten years before being acquitted in court.

 Production

 This film has been shot in Delhi, Mumbai and Aligarh in Uttar Pradesh (India).

 Soundtrack

 The music of the film is composed by Aslam Keyi and sung by singers like Master Saleem, Altamash Faridi and Mohammad Imran Pratapgarhi.

 Release

-The film is going to be released in India in coming month of 2020.
+The film is going to be released in India in coming month of 2020, but unreleased.